DDU-CDD/fmophore/README.md

   - [Download GAMESS](https://www.msg.chem.iastate.edu/gamess/download.html).
   - A GPU cluster with at least 2 GPUs and 20 CPUs is recommended for QM calculations.
   - Contact the author for additional guidance on running FMOPhore with GAMESS.
-  - Please install GAMESS software:
-        If you have it installed and running:
-        Recommended a GPU cluster equipped with at least 2 GPUs and 20 CPU.
-        Contact the author Peter E.G.F.
-Ibrahim: pibrahim001@dundee.ac.uk - 2448959@dundee.ac.uk, for further details on running FMOPhore to its full potential.

 - **SuMD and ACEMD**
   Required for Dy-FMOPhore analysis.
   - [SuMD](https://github.com/molecularmodelingsection/SuMD)
   - [ACEMD](https://software.acellera.com/acemd/tutorial.html)

 ---

 ## Features